B-AROL-O/RUCHE/README.md

 #### Use the Excalidraw Extension inside vscode.dev

-If you are browsing the RUCHE codebase from <https://vscode.dev>, make sure you have the [Excalidraw VS Code Extension](https://marketplace.visualstudio.com/items?itemName=pomdtr.excalidraw-editor) installed.
+If you are browsing the RUCHE codebase from <https://vscode.dev>, make sure you have the Visual Studio Code [Excalidraw Extension](https://marketplace.visualstudio.com/items?itemName=pomdtr.excalidraw-editor) installed.

 Right click the file `*.excalidraw.json` > **Open With...**, then select the **Excalidraw** editor.